 The Office of Budget and Policy is responsible for policy development, strategic and program planning, program evaluation, budgeting, and accounting.
 Specifically, the office implements and manages the overall policy process within FTA; provides policy direction on legislative proposals (particularly reauthorization legislation); prepares and coordinates statutory reports to Congress; manages the development and implementation of the strategic plan and program plan; conducts program evaluations; develops and justifies FTA budgets to the Office of the Secretary of Transportation, Office of Management and Budget, and Congress; ensures that funds are expended in accordance with Administration and congressional intent; performs accounting for all FTA funds; and provides a full range of accounting services for the Office of the Secretary and other customers.
 Read about the Associate Administrator for Budget and Policy.

 FTA's Office of Communications and Congressional Affairs is the agency's lead office for media relations, public affairs, and Congressional relations, providing quick response support to the agency, the public, and Members of Congress on a daily basis.
 The office distributes information about FTA programs and policies to the public, the transit industry, and other interested parties through a variety of media.
 This office also coordinates the Administrator's public appearances and is responsible for managing correspondence and other information directed to and issued by the Administrator and Deputy Administrator.
-Read about the Associate Administrator for Communications and Congressional Affairs.
+Read about the Director of Communications and the Director of Government Affairs.

 The Office of Civil Rights (TCR) ensures full implementation of civil rights and equal opportunity initiatives by all recipients of FTA assistance; and also ensures nondiscrimination in the receipt of FTA benefits, employment, and business opportunities.
 The office’s mission is to be the standard bearer for equity in the public transit system sector.
 As the sole office for ensuring that the Civil Rights protections afforded by law and regulation are enforced for all FTA programs and recipients, TCR works towards establishing public transportation that is free of discrimination and accessible for all by working with internal and external stakeholders.
 TCR accomplishes this by monitoring the implementation of, and compliance with, the American with Disabilities Act of 1990 (ADA), Title VI of the Civil Rights Act of 1964 (Title VI), the Disadvantaged Business Enterprise Program (DBE), and the Equal Employment Opportunity Program (EEO).
 TCR also investigates complaints and conducts compliance reviews.
 Read about the Associate Administrator for Civil Rights.